Jump to:

 The 5 Best Parts of the Bahamas

-With over 7,000 islands, you can’t possibly see all that the Bahamas have to offer on just one trip.
+But with over 7,000 islands, you can’t possibly see all that the islands have to offer on just one trip.
 By staying in the right part of the country, you can get the most out of your experience.

 Paulina Chrzanowska/Shutterstock